These Are the 13 Best Hotels in Alaska

 If you’re craving an active immersion into some of Alaska’s most far-flung lands, Orca Island Cabins is a good option.
 Here, the only accommodations are yurts—but don’t think you’ll be roughing it.
 Each of the eight waterfront tents on this private island includes a queen bed, a futon, a fully equipped kitchen, private bathroom facilities with running water, and a spacious deck extending over the water, perfect for enjoying the midnight sun.

-It’s a lovely base for exploring the greater Resurrection Bay—guests have access to sea kayaks, rowboats, stand-up paddleboards, and fishing gear, which they can take to explore quiet coves, salmon-spawning streams, or seek out seals, otters, and whales.
-There’s also immediate access to forested hiking trails, an island art gallery showcasing oil paintings created in the plein-air tradition, and a communal fire pit area for meeting other travelers.
-From $425, inclusive of round-trip transport to the island from Seward
+It’s a lovely base for exploring the greater Resurrection Bay—guests have access to sea kayaks, rowboats, stand-up paddleboards, and fishing gear, with plenty of quiet coves, salmon-spawning streams, and shoreline to explore.
+Wildlife sightings (seals, otters, and the occasional whale) are common; there are also forested hiking trails to wander, an island art gallery showcasing oil paintings in the plein-air tradition, and a communal fire pit that tends to draw people together at the end of the day.

 Salted Roots and Rustic Roots